 - Submission of the candidacy application form

-Once candidacy is achieved, a student has to register for at least six credit hours of ME 990 (Doctoral Dissertation Research) in each fall and winter semester.
+Once candidacy is achieved, students must register for at least eight (8) credit hours of ME 990 (Doctoral Dissertation Research) in each fall and winter semester.

 - Achieve candidacy

 - A research advisor and agree on an appropriate topic

 - Submit and defend a proposal for the doctoral research content

 The examination must be completed within a year of passing the qualifying examination.

 - Passing the dissertation proposal examination